wujiashu0421/SPART/docs/source/Tutorial_Kinematics.rst

 	i=2;
 	RL(1:3,1:3,i)

-If your Matlab installation includes the `Symbolic Math Toolbox <https://www.mathworks.com/products/symbolic.html>`_ SPART is able to obtain the analytic expressions of the kinematic quantities.
+If your Matlab installation includes the `Symbolic Math Toolbox <https://www.mathworks.com/products/symbolic.html>`_ SPART is able to obtain the analytic expressions of these kinematic quantities.
 To do so, just define the generalized variables as *symbolic expressions*.

 .. code-block:: matlab